UC Multicampus Research Groups in the Humanities

 Examples of budget categories include travel, virtual meetings, website production and maintenance, archival development, group consultation of archives or site visits, student-faculty retreats, professional development workshops or other mentoring support for graduate student participants, editorial assistance, and support for collaborative authoring or composition.
 Proposals for conferences are discouraged.
 (Note that conferences and seminars, as well as other seed grants, are available through UCHRI, the UC California Studies Consortium, and other UC-based sources.)

-Budgets may include itemized estimates for the costs of administering the MRG by your campus department or humanities center.
-Examples of administrative expenses might include hours of work-study student time, staff time required for travel arrangements, financial management, web support, and such; costs for photocopies or other materials provided.
+Budgets should include itemized estimates for the costs of administering the MRG by your campus department or humanities center.
+There is a 10% limit on administrative costs: a) if your dean’s office allows it, and b) costs would go to the administrative unit on your campus administering the grant.
+Examples of administrative expenses might include hours of work-study student time, staff time required for travel arrangements, financial management, web support, and such; costs for photocopies or other research or support materials.
 Please consult with your campus humanities center director, financial manager or MSO in developing reasonable estimates.

 Matching funds are not required but any additional campus or external support, including in-kind contributions, for the MRG should be indicated.